oils-for-unix/oils/doc/ref/chap-builtin-cmd.md

 ## Completion

-These builtins implement Oil's bash-compatible autocompletion system.
+These builtins implement our bash-compatible autocompletion system.

 ### complete